The Bank of Princeton (NASDAQ:BPRN) Downgraded by Zacks Investment Research to “Hold”

-Zacks Investment Research cut shares of The Bank of Princeton (NASDAQ:BPRN) from a buy rating to a hold rating in a report released on Friday morning, Zacks.com reports.
+Zacks Investment Research lowered shares of The Bank of Princeton (NASDAQ:BPRN) from a buy rating to a hold rating in a research report released on Friday, Zacks.com reports.

 According to Zacks, “The Bank of Princeton is a community bank which provides banking products and services.
 The company offers checking accounts, savings accounts, attorney trust accounts, money market accounts and certificates of deposit; and commercial real estate, commercial and industrial, construction, residential first-lien mortgage, home equity and consumer loans, as well as lines of credit.
 It operates primarily in New Jersey, Hamilton, Pennington, Montgomery, Monroe Township, Lambertville, New Brunswick, Lawrenceville.
 The Bank of Princeton is headquartered in Princeton, New Jersey. “

-The firm also recently declared a quarterly dividend, which was paid on Friday, August 27th.
-Shareholders of record on Friday, August 6th were given a $0.18 dividend.
-This represents a $0.72 annualized dividend and a yield of 2.39%.
+The company also recently declared a quarterly dividend, which was paid on Friday, August 27th.
+Investors of record on Friday, August 6th were paid a dividend of $0.18 per share.
 The ex-dividend date of this dividend was Thursday, August 5th.
-The Bank of Princeton’s dividend payout ratio (DPR) is presently 35.82%.
+This represents a $0.72 annualized dividend and a yield of 2.38%.
+The Bank of Princeton’s dividend payout ratio is 35.82%.

-A number of institutional investors have recently modified their holdings of the business.
-JPMorgan Chase & Co. raised its position in The Bank of Princeton by 2.9% in the first quarter.
-JPMorgan Chase & Co. now owns 24,472 shares of the company’s stock worth $700,000 after acquiring an additional 696 shares in the last quarter.
-BNP Paribas Arbitrage SA raised its holdings in The Bank of Princeton by 92.6% during the 1st quarter.
-BNP Paribas Arbitrage SA now owns 2,771 shares of the company’s stock worth $79,000 after buying an additional 1,332 shares during the period.
-Geode Capital Management LLC raised its holdings in The Bank of Princeton by 1.8% during the 1st quarter.
-Geode Capital Management LLC now owns 75,188 shares of the company’s stock worth $2,151,000 after buying an additional 1,344 shares during the period.
-Morgan Stanley raised its holdings in The Bank of Princeton by 16.4% during the 1st quarter.
-Morgan Stanley now owns 10,583 shares of the company’s stock worth $303,000 after buying an additional 1,488 shares during the period.
-Finally, UBS Group AG raised its holdings in The Bank of Princeton by 62.8% during the 1st quarter.
-UBS Group AG now owns 4,361 shares of the company’s stock worth $125,000 after buying an additional 1,683 shares during the period.
+A number of institutional investors and hedge funds have recently modified their holdings of BPRN.
+Strs Ohio increased its stake in The Bank of Princeton by 564.7% during the first quarter.
+Strs Ohio now owns 11,300 shares of the company’s stock valued at $323,000 after acquiring an additional 9,600 shares during the period.
+Alliancebernstein L.P. boosted its holdings in The Bank of Princeton by 30.5% during the first quarter.
+Alliancebernstein L.P. now owns 240,867 shares of the company’s stock valued at $6,894,000 after purchasing an additional 56,287 shares in the last quarter.
+BNP Paribas Arbitrage SA boosted its holdings in The Bank of Princeton by 92.6% during the first quarter.
+BNP Paribas Arbitrage SA now owns 2,771 shares of the company’s stock valued at $79,000 after purchasing an additional 1,332 shares in the last quarter.
+BlackRock Inc. boosted its holdings in The Bank of Princeton by 14.6% during the first quarter.
+BlackRock Inc. now owns 355,142 shares of the company’s stock valued at $10,165,000 after purchasing an additional 45,206 shares in the last quarter.
+Finally, Acadian Asset Management LLC boosted its holdings in The Bank of Princeton by 15.5% during the first quarter.
+Acadian Asset Management LLC now owns 22,530 shares of the company’s stock valued at $644,000 after purchasing an additional 3,017 shares in the last quarter.
 Hedge funds and other institutional investors own 33.62% of the company’s stock.

 The Bank of Princeton engages in the provision of personal, business lending, and deposit services.
 It offers traditional retail banking solutions, one-to four-family residential mortgage loans, multi-family and commercial mortgage loans, construction loans, commercial business loans, and consumer loans including home equity loans and lines of credit.